connorocampo/website/src/blog/personal-development/how-to-be-more-productive.md

 category: Personal Development
 ---

 If you’re wondering how to be more productive, this article is for you.
-As someone who works on a laptop for my day job and my side businesses, I know first-hand how easy it is for distractions to pop up on our screens and suck valuable time away from work.
+As someone who works on a laptop for my day job and my side hustles, I know first-hand how easy it is for distractions to pop up on our screens and suck valuable time away from work.

 Two main distractions I’d like to discuss come in the form of friends & family calling or texting and social media notifications.

 Don’t get me wrong, I LOVE the fact that technology has allowed us to be so connected.
-But without a disciplined mind and proper precautions set in place, what started out as an intentional productivity day can turn around as quick as you can receive a text message.
+But without a disciplined mind and proper precautions set in place, what started out as an intentional productivity day can turn around as quickly as you receive a text message.

 That said, here are 3 simple and free ways to cut down on distractions and be more productive.